Dr Christopher Rentsch

 I organise and lecture on a suite of pharmacoepidemiology short courses at LSHTM:

-In my roles within the Electronic Health Records (EHR) Research Group at LSHTM and the Veterans Aging Cohort Study (VACS) at Yale University, I perform research using some of the largest clinical and genetic cohorts in the world today.
-I received the 2021 Emerging Leader Award and has several leadership roles within the International Society for Pharmacoepidemiology.
+In my roles within the Electronic Health Records (EHR) Research Group at LSHTM and the Veterans Aging Cohort Study (VACS) at Yale University, I perform epidemiological and pharmacoepidemiological research using some of the largest clinical and genetic cohorts in the world today.
+In 2021, I received the Emerging Leader Award from the International Society for Pharmacoepidemiology.